Magisk-Modules-Alt-Repo/NoStorageRestrict/README.md

 - Android 11 or higher

 ### v4.0
-- Rewriten all APKs to use a cleaner and more stable method (this should fix any crashes caused by earlier versions)
+- Rewriten all APKs to use a cleaner and more stable method (this should fix the module not working on most devices)
 ### v3.0
 - Add Android 13 support
 - Add Fox Module Manager support